osgi/osgi.enroute.site/_tutorial_base/320-provider.md

 ## What you will learn in this section

 In this section we create another project that provides an implementation for our Eval API, a so called _provider_.
-We will then write some JUnit test cases to test we implemented the evaluator correctly.

 ## Create a Provider Project